Odizinne/SteamShine/README.md

 ## Settings

-⚠️SteamShine will not request for admin permissions.⚠️
+⚠️ SteamShine will not request for admin permissions. ⚠️
 To use it, you have to install sunshine somewhere in your user directory (Anywhere under c:\users\your_user_name).

 Fill `apps.json` and `steamapps folder` path.